ibalampanis/ai-ethics/guide.md

 >**Tim Cook**, CEO of Apple

 *"Technology's potential is, of course, limitless.
 But without values or direction, it could become a weapon."*

+>**Ginni Rometty**, CEO of IBM

+*"Ethics and responsibility need to be at the core of the AI we build.
+We need to ensure AI is transparent, explainable, and free from bias."*

+>**Mark Zuckerberg**, CEO of Facebook

+"I'm optimistic about AI, but we need to ensure it's used for good and doesn't harm people."*